 Privacy can be very important.
-Some LGBTQ+ people are fully out, but not everyone.
-Being out is not a binary state; you may be out to some people but not others.
 This is often a matter of personal safety, both for yourself and for your loved ones.

-The idea that a family is one father, one mother, and biological children is incredibly outdated.
+The idea that a family is one father, one mother, and their biological children is incredibly outdated.
 Modern and blended families have redefined the definition of family.
-Sometimes there are adopted children, sometimes children through surrogacy, and sometimes biological children through previous marriages.
+Today, we see adopted and surrogate children, as well as biological children through previous marriages.

-That’s where a Last Will and Testament becomes essential.
-By spelling out exactly how your assets are to be distributed when you pass, you can provide for your loved ones regardless of their legal relationship to you.
-In addition, you can make provisions for a Guardian in your Last Will and Testament who will take care of your children upon your passing if they are still a minor.
+A Last Will and Testament spells out exactly how your assets are to be distributed when you pass and can provide for your loved ones regardless of their legal relationship to you.
+In addition, you can make provisions for a Guardian who will take care of your children who are still minors upon your passing.

 In addition, to the services named above, members of the LGBTQ+ community, can benefit from the following services:

 While the legal system is not set up to be beneficial to members of the LGBTQ+ community, a few basic estate planning steps can go a long way towards protecting your loved ones, family and assets.